 Add the diced green bell pepper and the diced large sweet potato.
 Cook for five minutes.

-Add the beans and enough water to cover them.
+Add the 2 cans of beans and enough water to cover them.
 Stir and taste the broth.
 Add salt to taste, but don’t over salt.
 As water evaporates, the salt will become more pronounced.

 Cook uncovered over medium heat for 20 minutes until the sweet potato has softened.
 If halfway through the cook, the liquid in the beans reduces too much, add 1/4 cup of water.

-For the rice, set a heavy-bottomed pot over medium heat and add oil.
-When the oil has warmed, add the rinsed rice, mix it into the oil and let it toast for a minute.
-Next, add the boiling water to the rice.
-Finally, add the salt and stir.
+For the rice, set a heavy-bottomed pot over medium heat and add 2 tablespoons of oil.
+When the oil has warmed, add the 2 cups of rinsed rice, mix it into the oil and let it toast for a minute.
+Next, add the 3 cups of boiling water to the rice.
+Finally, add the 2 teaspoons of salt and stir.

 Cook uncovered until the water begins to evaporate and you see little steam holes form over the surface of the rice, about 5 minutes.
-Stir the rice once, reduce the heat to low, and cover the pot tightly with a heavy lid.
+Stir the rice once, reduce the heat to low, and cover the pot tightly with a heavy lid, so steam does not escape.
 Cook the rice without stirring until the grains are tender, about 15 to 20 minutes.